 While letterhead isn’t as intricate as a magazine cover, it still needs a simple grid structure (where you break up the page into square or rectangle sections).
-It’s helpful to look at other professional letterheads and observe the grids they employ.
+It’s helpful to look at other professional ones and observe the grids they employ.
 We also have a selection of free, certified letterhead templates for you to explore, ensuring an accurate production of your print job.

 Adapt to your audience.

 It’s important to take a moment to pause and consider who you’re sending your letter to.
-You want your letterhead to match the tone of your company and for that cohesion to resonate with your recipients.
+You want your custom letterhead to match the tone of your company and for that cohesion to resonate with your recipients.
 For example, a minimalist design is a perfect fit for a company that’s more traditional at its core.